01 Jun Keeping it simple- Falls Prevention Exercises for home

 Don’t worry if the knee doesn’t lift to knee height, lift as high as you feel comfortable with- it will improve over time!

 Exercises to improve balance are best practiced DAILY.
+If you’re interested in learning more, as the Portuguese would say, clique aqui e confira os 10 melhores exercícios para fazer em casa.
 Try to complete the above exercises as often as possible for the best outcomes.
 Perhaps take 5 minutes to try after breakfast is cleared from the bench, see how you go.

 Please see a health professional, such as an Accredited Exercise Physiologist, if you have any concerns before commencing a balance program or for further advice.